Centre College Football Today and Coach Andy Frye

 Andy Frye, the all-time winningest coach in Centre history, has been the head football coach of the Colonels since the 1998 season.
 Since that time, Centre has become one of the most respected football programs in all of Division III.

-Just as Centre's football program thrived a century ago due to the support of William A. Ganfield, president of the college ( 1915-1921 ) and a dedicated and skillful head coach in Uncle Charlie Moran, Centre has been fortunate to have had John Roush ( 1998-2020 ) as president and Andy Frye as head coach during the college's second "Golden Age" of college football preeminence.
+Just as Centre's football program thrived a century ago due to the support of William A. Ganfield, president of the college ( 1915-1921 ) and a dedicated and skillful head coach in Uncle Charlie Moran, Centre has been fortunate to have had Dr. John Roush ( 1998-2020 ) and Dr. Milton Moreland ( 2020- ) as presidents and Andy Frye as head coach during the college's second "Golden Age" of college football preeminence.

 President Roush's leadership during his tenure paralleled Centre's establishment as one of the more successful football programs in the country.
 Admittedly, Centre doesn't now go out and defeat national powers as it once did, but if success is measured by the influence that a program has on those who participate both on and off the field, as it did in the post-World War I years and does now, Centre once again has reached renown for its accomplishments.